 Our Pick

 For most new blogs and sites: SiteGround.
 The performance gap, included backups, staging environment, and support quality are worth the price premium over Bluehost.
-Buy the longest available term at introductory pricing.
+Buy the longest available term at introductory pricing and account for the renewal cost before you commit.

 If cost is the deciding factor: Bluehost Basic at introductory pricing, with a clear plan to evaluate performance at renewal and migrate if needed.
 Or consider Hostinger, which undercuts Bluehost on price while matching or exceeding its performance.